PlasMapper

 The appearance and content of the output can be customized in numerous ways using a variety of online options.
 PlasMapper images can be rendered in both rasterized (Portable Network Graphics (PNG) and JPG) and scalable vector graphics (SVG) formats to accommodate a variety of user needs or preferences.
 The images and textual output are of sufficient quality that they may be used directly in publications or presentations.

+PlasMapper 3.0

+The third iteration of PlasMapper was published on 26th April, 2023.
+This version includes massive overhaul to its visual genome and sequence editors, while also adding new features such as the PlasMapDB, codon optimization using Optipyzer, and BLAST capabilities, making it a one-stop shop for synthetic biologists specifically.